irmen/Tale/docs/source/index.rst

 Start the demo story using the supplied ``play_demo`` script.
 You don't have to install anything if you run it using this script.

-You can also start it without the script and by using the tale driver directly, but that only works correctly after you've actually installed Tale.
+You can also start it without the script and by using the tale driver directly, but it is recommended to properly install it first.
-It won't work from the distribution directory without having properly installed Tale.
+It won't work from the distribution's root directory itself.
+You need to install Tale properly and/or invoke it from the start script that belongs to a story.
-(This is because Tale changes its working directory to the directory where the story files are located, and they still need to be able to access Tale).

 The command is:

 :kbd:`$ python -m tale.driver --game <path-to-the-story/demo-directory>`